nhtranngoc/embedded-interview-questions/README.md

 36) __What is AC?
 What is DC?
 Describe the voltage in the wall outlet?
 Describe the voltage in USB 1.x and 2.x cables?__

+- Alternative Current and Direct Current.
+Alternative Current alternates between VCC and GND at a fixed frequency, usually 60Hz.
+Direct current does not.

+- In a wall outlet, the AC voltage is 220v (in European and Asian countries), and 110V (in US and Canada).

+- In USB 1.x and 2.x cables, DC voltage is 5v.

 37) __What is RS232?
 RS432?
 RS485?
 MIDI?
 What do these have in common?__

+-
+- They are all serial communication protocols.

 38) __What is ESD?
 Describe the purpose of "pink" ESD bags? black or silvery ESD bag?
 How do you properly use a ground strap?
 When should you use a ground strap?
 How critical is it to use ESD protections?
 How do you safely move ESD-sensitive boards between different parts of a building?__

 39) __What is "Lockout-Tagout"?__

+Safety protocol used to prevent tampering with machinery when not in use.
+The machinery in question has to be locked and tagged (with the name of the person who holds the key) when not in use.

 40) __What is ISO9001?
 What is a simple summary of it's concepts?__